jamessynge/TinyAlpacaServer/README.md

     also generate or update literals.inc, the set of strings to be stored in PROGMEM.

+*   Start using subfolders of src/, for example:

+    *   strings/ for StringView, TinyString, Literal (maybe renamed as LiteralString), AnyString, literals.inc, and the code that supports them.
+    *   request_decoder/ for request_decoder*.
+    *   json/ for the generic JSON encoder and supporting code.
+    *   response_encoder/ for the HTTP response encoder, including Alpaca specific JSON support.

 ## Misc.
 Notes

 *   I'm inclined to think that the SafetyMonitor::IsSafe function should be